peterdanwan/gimme_readme/README.md

     # To spot any formatting issues
     npm run format

+    # To see if any of the existing tests are broken/need to be updated based on your update
+    npm run test
    ```

-   > Running these commands will increase the chance that your commit passes the [continuous integration tests](.github/workflows/ci.yml).
+   > This pre-commit hook aims to ensure that your commit passes the [continuous integration tests](.github/workflows/ci.yml).

 ## 7. Author